Whiteknight/ParserObjects/docs/v3/index.md

 ## Project Goals

 The ParserObjects project intends to be an easy, usable and flexible parsing solution for the .NET ecosystem.
 The goal of this project is to be an easy on-ramp for developers who need to parse data but aren't necessarily experts in parsing theory.
 You don't need to know BNF or CFG or the details of any parsing algorithm in order to get started with ParserObjects.
+Parsers should be easy to build, the code should be easy to read, and the examples should be easy to understand.

 This library also intends to showcase the Combinators approach to parsing, and the underlying ethos of being able to compose parsers together from reusable components.